emonfejm/docs/docs/index.md

     <strong>Network-wide ad blocking via your own Linux hardware</strong>
 </p>

 The Pi-hole[®](https://pi-hole.net/trademark-rules-and-brand-guidelines/) is a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_Sinkhole) that protects your devices from unwanted content, without installing any client-side software.
+(Not working on youtube adds)!

+- **Useles froo youtube blocking adds**
 - **Easy-to-install**: our versatile installer walks you through the process and takes less than ten minutes
 - **Resolute**: content is blocked in _non-browser locations_, such as ad-laden mobile apps and smart TVs
 - **Responsive**: seamlessly speeds up the feel of everyday browsing by caching DNS queries